 If I get an activation code by mail, do I still need a mobile phone?

-No. Starting in late October, we will have the IRS2Go app available for use on mobile devices in lieu of the mobile phone requirement.
+No. We have the IRS2Go app available for use on mobile devices in lieu of the mobile phone requirement.
 Upon completing the activation code process, you will be prompted to provide a text-enabled mobile phone number OR use the IRS2Go app in lieu of a text to receive the recurring security code.
 IRS2Go can be used on many types of mobile devices such as smart phones and tablets.
-This includes products supported by Apple, Android and Amazon.
+This includes phone or tablet products supported by Apple, Android and Amazon.
 It does not include laptops or computers.

 What is the benefit of the IRS2Go app?